 Over the course of the semester, you will be presented with optional extra credit opportunities for a possible total of 3 points added to your course average in total.
 Instructions will be provided.
-You first opportunity is for careful and thorough reading of the course syllabus.

 COVID Statement

 Consistent with the latest CDC recommendations, we have revised our guidance for students, faculty, and staff who have a known exposure or have tested positive.
 Anyone with a known exposure should wear a mask for 10 days and should seek a COVID-19 test on day five after exposure.
 If you test positive or develop symptoms, you should immediately self-isolate and seek a COVID-19 test.
 Please immediately notify your instructor, supervisor, and DeEtte Edens, Associate Director of Health and Wellness, any time you test positive for COVID-19.
 Anyone who tests positive is required to self-isolate for five days.
 Following the five-day isolation period, if you are asymptomatic or your symptoms are resolving, you may return to work or class but should wear a mask for five additional days.
 If you are still symptomatic, please contact DeEtte Edens at dedens@southplainscollege.edu or 806-716-2376 prior to your return date.